dee-ji/lambdo/README.md

 ## How does it work?
 Lambdo was built using [Typer](https://typer.tiangolo.com) by tiangolo

-All of the features included in this page work out of the box, including command completion.
+All of the features of Typer are included in this package and work out of the box, including command completion.
 Be sure to install it!

-I utilized the `requests` library to handle the API calls and `pydantic` to import environment variables.
+I utilized the `requests` library to handle the API calls and store project variables in `~/.lambdo/config.json`.

 ## Documentation